-How to get to Cabo Girão Skywalk Madeira
+How to get to Cabo Girao Skywalk Madeira

-If you don’t have a rental car, you can reach Cabo Girão by bus from Funchal and Câmara de Lobos.
+If you don’t have a rental car, you can reach Cabo Girao by bus from Funchal and Câmara de Lobos.
 The easiest route is bus 7 from Funchal to Ribeira Brava.
-This bus stops in Camara de Lobos and Cabo Giro right in front of the entrance.
+This bus stops in Camara de Lobos and Cabo Girao right in front of the entrance.
 For a different experience you can even go by train which runs from Câmara de Lobos to Cabo Girao!
 This Green train costs €7.50 per adult for a round trip.
 Of course you can also book a Madeira Island tour which includes a visit to Cabo Girao and many more amazing places on the island.

-Opening times and entrance fee Cabo Girão Skywalk
+Opening times and entrance fee Cabo Girao Skywalk

 The Cabo Girao Skywalk is very wheelchair friendly which are many other viewpoints in Madeira as well!

-Best time to go to Cabo Girão Skywalk
+Best time to go to Cabo Girao Skywalk

 With a 180 degree view you can see sunset most of the times from the skywalk.
 And if you’re really persistent also sunrise when it’s after 8 AM.
 But there are better places in Madeira to watch the sunrise, so I wouldn’t advice that.
 The best circumstances on the skywalk are with a blue clear sky or during sunset.
 The average amount of visitors during peak season is 1800, so then you can expect the skywalk to be busy during the whole day.
 A lot of coach tours stop here for a 15 minute visit.
 During some of the quieter months you can enjoy the cliffs in more peaceful environment with only a few other people visiting the glass platform.
 When you’re patient you can maybe have the place for a few minutes for yourself!

-What to expect at Cabo Girão Skywalk Madeira
+What to expect at Cabo Girao Skywalk Madeira

-Visiting the Cabo Girão Skywalk is certainly not an attraction for the faint hearted!
+Visiting the Cabo Girao Skywalk is certainly not an attraction for the faint hearted!
 The suspended glass platform juts out of the side of some of the highest cliffs in Europe which is a bit more than 580 meters above sea level.
 You can see the waves crashing underneath you and Fajã de Cabo Girao which is the piece of land that sticks out.
 More about that in the next paragraph.

 From the platform you’ll have incredible views on the Southern coastline of Madeira and Funchal.
 You can see the mountains behind Funchal which gives a beautiful perspective on the geographic form of the island which originated 5 millions years ago.
 The scenery gets even more beautiful when the lights in and around Funchal turn on after sunset.
 All the way up the mountain you can see little lights which is a magical view.

-Sunset at the Cabo Girão Skywalk
+Sunset at the Cabo Girao Skywalk

 We went a couple of times to the skywalk during our 6 month living on Madeira Island.
 During sunset it is extra magical because you have that panoramic 180 degree view on the ocean, and the colours can get crazy if you’re lucky!
 During the peak season you can expect it to be busy, but during shoulder and low season you might be lucky to have a spot for yourself!